opendp/tumult-analytics/doc/topic-guides/bigquery/docker-image.rst

     SPDX-License-Identifier: CC-BY-SA-4.0
     Copyright Tumult Labs 2022

-In the third part of the topic guide, we will create a Docker image to run our Tumult Analytics program on GCP.
+In this final part of the topic guide, we will customize our own Docker image to contain additional libraries and dependencies.
 A working knowledge of Docker is useful to understand this section, but if you have never used Docker before, you can still follow the instructions below.

-This section is optional, and you can use the default image provided by Tumult Labs, allowing you to skip this part and proceed to the :ref:`next<bigquery stored procedures>`.
-However, if you want to customize the image, or use your own dependencies, you will need to create your own image.

-..
-This image can be customized to your needs, but for this example, we will
-.. stick to the default settings.
+The instructions below show how the public Tumult Analytics demo image was created, and can be used as a template for your own image.

 First, we will need to create a new Docker repository in the `Artifact Registry`_.